zenoconorart/assdestroyed/README.md

 The game includes a soft looping jingle, randomized twinkling stars and simple sound
 effects: spurt when you shoot, splat when you crash, a vroom that changes with speed and a fart when you destroy a peach.
-On the second level the 🍑 start larger and split into two white droplets when hit.
-On level three the giant peaches break apart in stages and likewise turn into droplets.
+On the second level the 🍑 start larger and split into two normal-sized ones when hit.
+On level three the giant peaches break apart into medium peaches and finally small ones.
 Clearing the final stage shows a scoreboard and plays a short victory jingle.
 Open `index.html` in a modern web browser.
 Use the left/right arrows to rotate and the up arrow to accelerate.
 Hold the down arrow to brake; keep holding to